MicrosoftDocs/well-architected/well-architected/security/design-storage-encryption.md

 - Encrypt virtual disks.
 - Use an additional key encryption key (KEK) to protect your data encryption key (DEK).
 - Protect data in transit through encrypted network channels (TLS/HTTPS) for all client/server communication.
 Use TLS 1.2 on Azure.
+- Where appropriate use Azure Confidential Computing to further enhance a defense in depth strategy.

 ## Azure encryption features